De'Jon Harris: Washington Football Team / Commanders

 Harris signed with the Washington Football Team's practice squad on October 19, 2021.
 He was elevated to the active roster as a COVID-19 replacement player against the Philadelphia Eagles in Week 15.
 Harris was signed to the active roster on January 3, 2022.

 Harris was released by the Commanders on August 31, 2022, and re-signed to the practice squad two days later.
 He was signed to the active roster on November 3.
 On December 22, he was waived then re-signed to the practice squad four days later and promoted again to the active roster on December 30.
 On January 4, 2023, Harris was placed on injured reserve.

+On August 29, 2023, Harris was waived by the Commanders and re-signed to the practice squad.
+On October 10, he was signed to the active roster.
+On November 22, the Commanders placed him on injured reserve due to a quad injury.
+He was reactivated on December 28.

 Personal life

-Harris' nickname Scoota given to him by his mother when he was a baby.
+Harris' nickname Scoota was given to him by his mother at birth.